FreyGeospatial/freygeospatial.github.io/_posts/2025-01-04-Style-Guides-and-Coding-Standards.md

           fi
 ```

 If there was any improperly formatted Python code, the deployment would fail.
-For the full code, you visit my Github repository: [https://github.com/FreyGeospatial/github_actions](https://github.com/FreyGeospatial/github_actions).
+You can check this on GitHub Actions in your personal repository.
+Otherwise, to test this locally, first make sure you have the `nektos/act` CLI tool and run the `act` command in your terminal, with any options if desired.
+For example, I usually will run `act <github_event_name> --container-architecture linux/amd64`.
+For all options using this utility, please look into its [documentation](https://nektosact.com/){:target="_blank"}.
+For my own complete, working example on this workflow, you visit my Github repository: [https://github.com/FreyGeospatial/github_actions](https://github.com/FreyGeospatial/github_actions){:target="_blank"}.

 Overall, this is a pretty simple example of what you can do to enforce a cleaner codebase on your team.
 I encourage you to explore other linters, including `Flake8`, or even `ruff`, the latter of which has gained popularity recently for being very computationally performant.